- Screen Colours:

 - Black & Yellow

-NEXT WORKSHOP: 15 October 2023
+OUR NEXT WORKSHOP: October 2025

 We actively encourage string players, whether currently playing or maybe just returning to playing to come to these events.
 We are very supportive of players, no one is left out and we all know what it is like to be completely lost, playing an unintended solo, or playing an interesting variant of the written music.
 We have all been there and got the T-shirt.
 These are hard working but fun days with plenty of laughter and absolutely no tears.
 Whats not to like?